ArnaudBand/Algorithms_and_data_structures/Longest Palindrome/Readme.md

+# Longest of two Sorted Arrays

-Given a string s, return the longest palindromic
+Given a string `s`, return the longest palindromic